tonytvo/blog-generator/content/blog/atomic-habits/index.md

     - What is the minimal effective dose (MED) of tracking for your habit?
   - You can automate most tracking.
   - Only track your most important habits.
-    - “It is better to consistently track one habit than sporadically track ten.” – James Clear
+    - “It is better to track one habit than sporadically track ten consistently.” – James Clear
   - Track immediately after the habits to provide reinforcement.
     - Habit stacking to build the habit of tracking.
   - [The Paper Clip Strategy.](https://jamesclear.com/paper-clips)
-    - start the morning with 120 paper clips in 1 jar and keep dialing the phone until I had moved them all to the second jar"
+    Start the morning with 120 paper clips in one jar and keep dialing the phone until I have moved them all to the second jar."
-    - it creates a visual trigger that can help motivate you to perform a habit with more consistency.
+    - it creates a visual trigger that can help motivate you to perform a habit consistently.
-      - **Visual cues remind you to start a behavior.**
+      - **Visual cues remind you to start a behaviour.**
-      - **Visual cues display your progress on a behavior.**
+      - **Visual cues display your progress on a behaviour.**
       - **Visual cues can have an additive effect on motivation**
       - **Visual cues can be used to drive short-term and long-term motivation**

 - The Darkside of tracking
   - We often track the wrong things.
-    - work hours < productivity, 10 000 steps < overall health, weight on a scale < reps at the gym
+    - work hours < productivity, 10,000 steps < overall health, weight on a scale < reps at the gym
   - Track process before outcomes.
   - Goodhart’s Law
-    - We often start to cheat the system to achieve our short-term goal.
+    - We often start to cheat the system to achieve our short-term goals.
     - Only measure the bare minimum (unless you’re into it)

 - Don’t break the chain.
-  - 2000 day Snapchat streaks.
+  - 2000-day Snapchat streaks.

 - Never miss twice.
 - The bad reps are the most important ones.